Cologne guide Germany map flag

 Hohenzollern bridge

-Rheinauhafen - a modern port on the Rhine river, which was created by the revitalization of a former seaport.
-It offers interesting architecture, modern buildings and great opportunities for walking along the waterfront.
+Rheinauhafen - A modern port on the Rhine River, created by the revitalization of a former seaport.
+It offers interesting architecture, modern buildings and great opportunities for walks along the waterfront.
+The three iconic buildings called Kranhäuser – “crane houses” – attract the most attention.
+These inverted “L”s resemble giant harbor cranes that once really loaded goods onto ships.
+Today they are home to companies, law firms and luxury apartments.

 Rheinauhafen